FAIRmedia-AT/data-catalog-docs/README.md

 Currently, Croissant covers only minimal legal information regarding datasets and is missing some other information that may be relevant.
 The following key aspects are missing:

-- **Copyrights**: Details on the dataset’s copyrights and whether they are clearly resolved
+- **Copyrights**: Details on the datasets copyrights and whether they are clearly resolved
 - **Controllerships**: Information on joint or individual controllerships related to the dataset
 - **Usage Rights**: Specifications on the rights to use the dataset
 - **Data Anonymization**: Methods used for data anonymization, measures taken to protect the data and identification of personal data included in the dataset